La Noria: Broadcasting milestones

 La Noria began broadcasting on 25 August 2007 during prime time.
 From then on, it would air weekly, hosted by Jordi González and Gloria Serra.
 The show was born to wash off the aggressive-hearted image that its predecessor, Sábado Dolce Vita (previously called Salsa Rosa), had left on the TV channel.

 Since its beginning, La Noria gathered a historic average of 17.4% share rate and almost 1.9 million viewers, thus making it by far the most viewed TV show on the Saturday night slot, close to four points and over 400,000 viewers more than Antena 3's offer (13.8%).

 On 24 April 2010, Gloria Serra, who had been the show's co-host from its start, left Telecinco to work for Antena 3 in an unsuccessful TV show called 3D.
 Sandra Barneda took her place on 1 May.

-Something that caused many of the channel's advertisers to leave was the episode on 29 October 2011, during which they interviewed El Cuco’s mother.
+Something that caused many of the channel's advertisers to leave was the episode on 29 October 2011, during which they interviewed El Cucos mother.
 "El Cuco" had been accused for the murder of Marta del Castillo.
 That day, a great part of Mediaset España's advertising companies broke their contract, which caused the company to lose a huge amount of money, and Telecinco even considered cancelling the TV show, after over four years of broadcasting.
-However, to avoid that, Mediaset created a new TV show which was really similar genre-wise, although more serious: El gran debate (Spanish for “The great debate”), taking La Noria’s time slot.
+However, to avoid that, Mediaset created a new TV show which was really similar genre-wise, although more serious: El gran debate (Spanish for "The great debate"), taking La Norias time slot.
 La Noria, consequently, would air during the late night slot, and so it did from 24 January onwards.
 In the end, the show was removed from the TV programming.